microsoft/rushjs.io-website/pages/maintainer/build_cache.md

 - **In a cache folder on your local disk.**  This way you can switch between different branches without losing your incremental build state.
 You can even configure a centralized folder to be shared between multiple enlistments on your machine.
+The default location is **common/temp/build-cache**.

-- **Optionally also in a cloud storage container.**  In a typical setup, the CI system would be configured to write to cloud storage, and individual users are granted read-only access.
+- **In a cloud-hosted storage container.
+(Optional)**  In a typical setup, the CI system would be configured to write to cloud storage, and individual users are granted read-only access.
 For example, each time a PR is merged into the `master` branch, the CI system builds that baseline and uploads it to cloud storage.
-This way even after a clean `git clone`, the initial `rush build` will complete very quickly.
+Even for a user who is doing `git clone` for the first time, their `rush build` will be very fast.

 ## Enabling the local disk cache

 The build cache feature is enabled using the [build-cache.json]({% link pages/configs/build-cache_json.md %}) config file.
 You can copy the template from the website or use `rush init` to create this file.

-> Upgrade note: Early releases of this feature were enabled using the `"buildCache": true` setting
-> in **experiments.json**.
-This has been superseded by `"buildCacheEnabled"` in **build-cache.json**.

 To enable the basic local disk cache, add these two settings: